 3.4.
-Disk Models Output
+Output of Disk Models

 To simulate pulse profiles for both the pencil and fan beam models of LMC X-4, we began fitting pulse profiles with the brightest observation in the data set: Observation L3.
-We first simulate the hard pulse profile shape to match the observed data and then adjusted the disk parameters until we found reasonable agreement in the soft pulse profiles.
-We then kept the disk parameters the same for the other three LMC X-4 observations and varied the beam height and azimuth $(\theta{\rm b}, \phi{\rm b})$, which was necessary to match the other pulse shapes in the observation series.
+We first simulated the hard pulse profile shape to match the observed data and then adjusted the disk parameters until we found reasonable agreement in the soft pulse profiles.
+We then kept the disk parameters the same for the other three LMC X-4 observations and varied the beam height and azimuth ($\theta{\rm h}, \phi{\rm h}$), which was necessary to match the other pulse shapes in the observation series.
 We note that these changes in beam location do not necessarily represent physical changes in the accretion column, but rather reflect the varying effects of light bending or other phenomena not included in the HV05 model.
-For each observation, we allowed the disk to precess and calculate pulse profiles for each precession phase.
+For each observation, we allowed the disk to precess and calculated pulse profiles for each precession phase.
 We fit the three SMC X-1 observations in the same way.
-The best fit parameters for both the pencil and fan beam configurations are listed in Table 7.
+The best-fit parameters for both the pencil and fan beam configurations are listed in Table 7.

-To find the best fit to the soft pulses, we estimated the goodness of fit between the simulated pulse profiles produced at different precession phases and the observed pulse profile by calculating $r = \sum (P{\rm obs}(\phi{\rm spin}) - P{\rm sim}(\phi{\rm spin}))/\overline{P{\rm obs}}$, where $P{\rm obs}$ is the observed pulse profile and $P{\rm sim}$ is the simulated pulse profile, and identifying the disk phases with the lowest r value.
-These best fit disk phases are highlighted in green in Figures 10 and 11.
+To find the best fit to the soft pulses, we estimated the goodness of fit between the simulated pulse profiles produced at different precession phases and the observed pulse profile by calculating $r = \sum (P{obs}(\phi{spin}) - P{sim}(\phi{spin})) / \overline{P{obs}}$, where P{obs} is the observed pulse profile and P{sim} is the simulated pulse profile, and identifying the disk phases with the lowest r value.